IGME-202-2221/project-2-sap2481/README.md

 ## Simulation Design

 In this simulation, two agents, Man and Gods, interact with each other in the world.
 Man is scared of the Gods, and the Gods wish to antagonize Man.
 Using the Mouse, the player can drop fire into the world, causing a reaction from both Man and Gods.
-The Gods will attempt to snuff out the flame, while Man will attempt to acquire it and bring it back to their villages.
-Once a Man has a flame, the others will attempt to protect him by flocking around him, while the Gods will attempt to stop the Man who has the flame from returning it to the Village.
-If it is returned or smothered, both agents revert to their original states.
+The Gods will attempt to snuff out the flame, while Man will attempt to acquire it for themselves.
+Once a Man has a flame, the others will attempt to protect him by flocking around him, while the Gods will attempt to stop the Man who has the flame.
+If the Gods stop the Man with the flame, the Man is destroyed.
+If a 10-second timer runs out, the fire is claimed for mankind.
+As a result of either, both Man and Gods return to their default states, and the player may drop another flame into the world.

 ### Controls

-- Move the Camera about the world (Arrow Keys)
 - Place Fire (Left Mouse Button)

 ## MAN

 Primitive mankind attempting to acquire and use fire from Prometheus.

-### Evade
+### Wander

-**Objective:** Avoid the Gods.
+**Objective:** Roam the world, avoiding the Gods

 #### Steering Behaviors

-- Evade - Nearest God
+- Wander
 - Obstacles - Will avoid rocks, trees, and other obstacles in the world
-- Seperation - Will Separate from all other instances of Man
+- Seperation - Will Separate from all other agents

 #### State Transistions

 - This state will activate once all Fire in the world has been captured or smothered.
+It is also the default state for Man.

-### Search
+### Seek

-**Objective:** Man will search for Fire placed by the player.
+**Objective:** Man will seek out the Fire placed by the player.

 #### Steering Behaviors

-- Seek - Nearest Flame
+- Seek - Player-placed Fire
 - Obstacles - Will avoid rocks, trees, and other obstacles in the world
-- Seperation - Will Separate from all other instances of Man
+- Seperation - Will Separate from all other Agents

 #### State Transistions

-- Agents will transition to this state when Fire is placed by the player in the world.
+- Man will transition to this state when Fire is placed by the player in the world.

-### Protect
+### Flock / Protect

 **Objective:** Man will protect another Man with a flame by flocking around him.